Generic Name: lamivudine (la-MIV-ue-deen)

-- Epivir-HBV solution is not a cure for hepatitis B virus infection.
-It is unknown if Epivir-HBV solution reduces the risk of liver cancer or cirrhosis that may be caused by hepatitis B virus.
-Some patients developed hepatitis B virus that is resistant to Epivir-HBV solution.
-These patients had less benefit from Epivir-HBV solution and some experienced worsening of hepatitis after the resistant virus appeared.
+- Epivir-HBV solution is not a cure for HBV infection.
+It is unknown if Epivir-HBV solution reduces the risk of liver cancer or cirrhosis that may be caused by HBV.
+Some patients developed HBV that is resistant to Epivir-HBV solution.
+These patients had less benefit from Epivir-HBV solution, and some experienced worsening of hepatitis after the resistant virus appeared.

 - Diabetes patients - Epivir-HBV solution contains sucrose and may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including liver and kidney function tests, may be performed while you use Epivir-HBV solution.
+- Lab tests may be performed while you use Epivir-HBV solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Epivir-HBV solution while you are pregnant.
 Epivir-HBV solution is found in breast milk.
 Do not breast-feed while taking Epivir-HBV solution.

 Possible side effects of Epivir-HBV solution: